🌿 Benefits and Industrial Uses of Citronella Oil - CitSpray

 Introduction

 Citronella oil is one of the most commercially valuable essential oils in the global aromatics industry.
 Extracted primarily from the leaves of the Cymbopogon nardus and Cymbopogon winterianus plants, citronella oil is widely recognized for its fresh, citrusy, and slightly herbaceous aroma.
+Beyond its well-known use as a mosquito repellent, citronella oil plays a significant role in industrial applications including personal care manufacturing, agarbatti production, home fragrance formulation, and surface cleaners.

 In this article, we explore its key benefits, chemical composition, and major industrial applications.

-1️⃣ What is Citronella Oil?
+Β What is Citronella Oil?

 Citronella oil is a steam-distilled essential oil obtained from aromatic grasses native to Southeast Asia.
 It is classified into two main types: